sarmiena/ubuntu_pg_replication/README.md

         * sysctl -w kernel.shmmax = (value)
         * sysctl -w kernel.shmall = (value)/4096 #shmmll is in pages
   * shared_buffers
-    * Below 2GB? - set to 20% of total system memory
+    * If total system memory below 2GB then set to 20% of total system memory
-    * Below 32GB - set to 25% of total system memory
+    * If total system memory below 32GB then set to 25% of total system memory
-    * Above 32GB - set to 8GB
+    * If total system memory above 32GB then set to 8GB
   * OOM Killer Considered Harmful
     * The Linux OOM killer is a bug, not a feature, on Postresql servers
       * vm.overcommit_ratio = 100
       * vm.overcommit_memory = 2
       * Swap = RAM
   * work_mem:
-    * how much memory postgres is allowed to use for a working operation (e.g. join table, sort table, etc).
+    * How much memory postgres is allowed to use for a working operation (e.g. join table, sort table, etc).
-    * if it cannot perform the operation with this amount of memory, then it performs the operation on disk (ouch).
+    * If it cannot perform the operation with this amount of memory, then it performs the operation on disk (ouch).
-    * does this for every operation in the entire system. e.g. if you have 23 joins going at the same time, then 23*work_mem is used.
+    * Does this for every operation in the entire system. e.g. if you have 23 joins going at the same time, then 23*work_mem is used.
     * Start low: 32-64MB
-    * Tuning:
+    * /!\ IMPORTANT Tuning Information /!\:
-      *Look for 'temporary file' lines in logs
+      * Look for 'temporary file' lines in logs
-      * Set to 2-3x the largest temp file you see. (extra padding because jobs need more memory than the size of the temp file to process work) -- this can lead to HUGE performance increases
+      * Set to 2-3x the largest temp file you see. (extra padding because jobs need more memory than the size of the temp file to process work) -- this can lead to _*HUGE*_ performance increases
       * But be careful: It can use that amount of memory per planner node.
   * maintenance_work_mem (amount of memory allowable for VACUUM)
     * 10% of system memory. up to 1 GB